 Suppose the estimated percent of people 25 years or over with a bachelor's degree or higher in Louisiana is 23.2033 from the PUMS data and the base of the estimated percentage is 3,096,763.
-To calculate the standard error, we use the percent formula given in Section 6.2.a, Standard Errors for Totals and Percentages.
-The design factor (from Table 3.19) for "Educational Attainment" is 1.4.
+To calculate the standard error, we use the percent formula for Totals and Percentages.
+The design factor (from Attachment A-20) for "Educational Attainment" is 1.4.